 Scoping Professional Teacher Experience

-Last year, the ACDE’s Network of Academic Directors of Professional Experience undertook the largest study on the status of Australian professional experience, with the aim of helping to identify issues and laying a path for their future resolution.
-In October, the report was submitted to the Department of Education and Training (DET) and findings were shared with the NADPE meeting and ACDE Deans’ Forum.
-DET’s feedback is currently being incorporated.
-The final report will go to all ACDE member institutions.
+In 2017, the ACDE’s Network of Academic Directors of Professional Experience undertook the largest study on the status of Australian professional experience, with the aim of helping to identify issues and laying a path for their future resolution.

 Australian Human Rights Commission Project